walker-reynolds/uns_workshop/README.md

 ---

-### Step 3: Managing Connected and Active Students
+## Step 3: Managing Connected and Active Students

-In the final step, students will:
+In this step, we expand on the previous functionality by tracking multiple students in real-time.
+The student will:

-- Track connected students by monitoring their functional namespaces.
+- Track the total number of connected students.
+- Monitor when students move their mouse to determine who is active within a specific time window.
+- Publish the number of connected students and active students (those who have moved their mouse recently) to the MQTT broker.

+### Key Features:
+- **Connected Students**: Tracks all students connected to the broker and subscribing to the root topic.
-- Count how many students have moved their mouse within a given time window.
+- **Active Students**: Counts how many students have moved their mouse within the last 5 seconds and publishes that information in the informative namespace.
+- **Continuous Updates**: The functional namespace is updated and published every 5 seconds to reflect mouse movement.
+The informative namespace is also updated to show the total number of connected and active students.

+### MQTT Topic Structure:
+The student will continue to publish to a unique root topic: uns/usa/tx/dallas/wdr

+Namespaces will be published under subtopics like:
+- uns/usa/tx/dallas/wdr/descriptive
+- uns/usa/tx/dallas/wdr/functional
+- uns/usa/tx/dallas/wdr/informative

+### How It Works:
+1. **Descriptive Namespace**: Collects system and user information, similar to Steps 1 and 2.
+2. **Functional Namespace**: Dynamically updated based on the last mouse movement.
-- Publish aggregated data, including the number of connected and active students, in the informative namespace.
+3. **Informative Namespace**: Publishes aggregated data, including the total number of connected students and the number of active students who moved their mouse in the last 5 seconds.

+In this final step, students are introduced to tracking multiple participants' activity, aggregating this data, and publishing it in real-time.

 ---